ShiftLeftSecurity/joern-sample-extension/README.md

 programs for the JVM that can be written in Java, Scala or Kotlin.
 They can access the code property graph via the query language OcularQL and can create new nodes, edges and properties via the DiffGraph API.
-Moreover, they can interface with Java library to, for example, access the network or file system.
+Moreover, they can interface with Java libraries to, for example, access the network or file system.

 The Joern Git Extension is a minimal example of an extension.
 It reads